gchibeni/Chibot/README.md

 sudo apt-get install ffmpeg
 sudo apt-get install youtube-dl
 ```

-### ─── Installation >

-If you are a newbie start by downloading and installing python on your system.
-I recommend that you watch a video on how to do so before proceeding on this readme file, this way you can be more interated on whats happening here.

 Start a new command line (Terminal Command) and change the directory to the bot initial folder.
 Then run the following command to install all requirements: